How preservation works

 Most easements follow the steps described below.
-If you have any questions, please visit our FAQ page, or contact us directly.
+If you have any questions, please visit our FAQ page, or contact us directly by calling (717) 334-2828.

 While not required, we always recommend that you seek the advice of your attorney and/or accountant when considering creating a conservation easement.
 Your advisor can help you make wise decisions, review and suggest changes in the conservation easement document, and help you maximize your tax savings, estate planning benefits, and other financial benefits of easement donation or sale.
 We do not and cannot offer either legal or accounting advice.

-If, after this meeting, you decide you would like to move forward toward granting an easement to the Land Conservancy, the steps below must occur prior to settlement.
+After this meeting, if you decide you would like to move forward toward granting an easement to the Land Conservancy, the steps below must occur prior to settlement.
 Please keep in mind that this list is not exhaustive; additional requirements may arise, depending on the funding source(s).

 Purchased v. donated easements